clux/modul8/docs/commonjs.md

 Domains also provide 3 more areas of use that each get their own reserved domain.

 #### Arbiters
 modul8 hates globals.
-They ruin an otherwise solid module system.
+They ruin otherwise solid modularity.
 Thus, it desperately tries to integrate globally exported libraries into its require system.
 It removes the global shortcut(s) from your application code and inserts them onto the reserved `M8` domain.
 Why we (can and sometimes) want to do this is explained in the [modularity doc](modularity.html), whilst the feature is fully documented in the [API](api.html).